kharann/technical_challenge_devops/README.md

     - debug: msg="trial_orgs => {{ active_trials }}, other_plans => {{ other_plans }}"
 ```

-One big outlier here is why i have sepperated the query when filtering the JSOn file in status_plan_query and days_remaining_query.
-This is because "days-remaining-trial" includes a few "-", which json_query really didnt like.
-So after some googling i found out i had to use quotes around it.
+One big outlier here is why I have separated the query when filtering the JSON file in status_plan_query and days_remaining_query.
+This is because "days-remaining-trial" includes a few "-", which json_query really didn't like.
+So after some googling, I found out I had to use quotes around it.
 You have to change token in the slack task to the token you get from the webhook integration.